Remote Product Management

 - Strong technical skills

 - Understanding of key metrics

-We know that most job descriptions assume that you’ll share physical space with your colleagues.
+Most job descriptions assume that you’ll share physical space with your colleagues.

-- Most businesses still have strong hierarchies and managers think that their employees require supervision.
+- Most businesses still have strong hierarchies, and managers think that their employees require supervision.
 They think that being side-by-side is the quickest way to answer a question or reformulate a task.

 - Although there are many workflow methodologies, they involve gathering as a team at a certain point (and team meetings are much simpler when sharing the same room).

 - Presence is simply faster.
 Speaking to a colleague next to you is much quicker than setting up a conference call.

 - The factor of informality also plays a role.
 Sharing the office, the kitchen, and even the parking lot make communication easier and more natural.

 Distance Is Not a Problem if You Have Powerful Product Management Tools and Techniques